-According to the information provided the product is described as follows:
+According to the information proviOed the products descrilied as follows:

 Cylinders for paintball gun equipment are available in different sizes ranging from 0.2 L to 2 L. The most common sizes are 0.8 L and 1.1 L. These are filled with air to a pressure from 200 to 310 bar.
 The two most common operating pressures of the cylinders are 230 and 310 bar.